ComputeCanada/magic_castle/docs/design.md

 two symlinks, one pointing to `common/variables.tf` and the other to `common/outputs.tf`.
 These files define the interface common to all providers supported by Magic Castle.

+4. **Specify the provider version to user**.
+Create a file named `versions.tf`.
+In this file, paste the `terraform` block content provided when clicking on "Use this provider" button in the Terraform provider documentation, i.e:
+    ```
+    terraform {
+      required_providers {
+        incus = {
+          source = "lxc/incus"
+          version = "0.3.1"
+        }
+      }
+    }
+    ```

-4. **Define cloud provider specifics variables**.
+5. **Define cloud provider specifics variables**.
 Create a file named after your provider `provider_name.tf` and define variables that are required by the provider but not common to all providers, for example the availability zone or the region.
-In this file, define two local variables named `cloud_provider` and `cloud_region`.

-5. **Initialize the infrastructure**.
+6. **Initialize the infrastructure**.
 Create a file named  `infrastructure.tf`.
 In this file:

     1. define the provider block if it requires input parameters, i.e: var.region
         ```hcl